Attendance & Progress

 Who can help:

 At Rockingham Primary School we feel that we have a culture where we have staff who are at hand to help.
 Kayleigh is available to talk to about Attendance and support that we have offer.
-We also have Mrs Shipp and Miss Sutherland in our pastoral team and they are on hand to help parents and carers.
-Our Senior Leadership Team including Mrs Hudson and Miss Jackson are also available on the playground to discuss any concerns and offer help.
+We also have Mrs Davies in our pastoral team and they are on hand to help parents and carers.
+Our Senior Leadership Team including Miss Goodwin, Miss Harper and Miss Harper are also available on the playground to discuss any concerns and offer help.

 Going to school regularly is crucial to your child's academic and social development.
 Studies show that if a child doesn't settle into a pattern of good attendance during their first month in school, it is more difficult for them to develop this later.
 Therefore it's really important that we work with you to settle your child into school quickly and ensure that they attend every day possible.